-- Develop better ways to discourage non-residents from vandalizing the fence, dock, and shed. - Establish a procedure to better protect the town from liability problems by providing increased security at Maple Lake.
+• Establish a Continue to review procedures to better protect the town from liability problems by providing increased security at Maple Lake.

-Underline: Indicates matter added to previous Master Plan.
-Page 50 DRAFT Dated 2017-12-18
+: Indicates matter added to previous Master Plan.

 6. ENVIRONMENTAL CONCERNS

 In accordance with State law, this Plan recognizes the need for goals, objective, principles, policies, and standards designed to protect, from the adverse effects of development, sensitive areas, including streams and their buffers, 100-year floodplains, habitats of threatened and endangered species, and steep slopes.